Madek/madek-webapp-node-modules/react-waypoint/README.md

      * Function called when waypoint position changes */
     onPositionChange: PropTypes.func,

     /**
+     * Whether to activate on horizontal scrolling instead of vertical */
+    horizontal: PropTypes.bool,

+    /**
      * `topOffset` can either be a number, in which case its a distance from the